MichaelChirico/zerotradeflow/README.md

 # An application for Gravitational Models of Trade

+First, like COMTRADE, BACI does not record the categories whose trade flow was equal to “zero”, which are obtained through the expansion of initial data (using the `zerotradeflow` package).
+Thus, for the eight countries in the sample there were initially 453,464 observations on bilateral trade and after expansion the number of observations totaled 1,527,680, ie 70.3% of the observations are “zeros”.
+With the replacement of the TRMS with the variant and invariant dummies in time, the model will total 355 explanatory variables.

 The following methodological procedures are adopted: 1) use of a database with a high level of disaggregation allowing capturing the commercialization of new products; 2) it is assumed as returning a